 The NYSDOH, with assistance from the local health department, has completed a source water assessment for this system, based on available information.
-Possible and actual threats to this drinking water delivered to consumers is, or will become contaminated.
-See the section entitled "Water Quality" for a list of the contaminants that have been detected.
+Possible and actual threats to this drinking water source were evaluated.
+The source water assessment includes a susceptibility rating based on the risk posed by each potential source of contamination and how rapidly contaminants can move through the subsurface to the wells.
+The susceptibility of a water supply well to contamination is dependent upon both the presence of potential sources of contamination within the well's contributing area and the likelihood that the contaminant can travel through the environment to reach the well.
+The susceptibility rating is an estimate of the potential for contamination of the source water, it does not mean that the water delivered to consumers is, or will become, contaminated.
+See section "Water Quality" for a list of the contaminants that have been detected (if any).
 The source water assessments provide resource managers with additional information for protecting source waters into the future.